Where should you stay on Turks and Caicos?

 Value for your money

 At first glance, holiday villas may seem like an expensive option but if you’re on a family getaway (or travelling with friends), chances are it’ll be more cost effective than if you booked multiple rooms at a resort.
-This is especially true in Turks and Caicos where hotels and resorts are quite expensive, namely because of the high cost for staff, water and electricity.
+This is especially true in Turks and Caicos where hotels and resorts are quite expensive.

 Your pace, your way